-I am a PhD student in the Ecology and Evolutionary Biology Department at the University of Tennessee in Knoxville.
-Here you can find out about my Research interests, view my CV, find a time to meet, and find me hidden away in one of the buildings on UTK's The Hill.
+I am a postdoctoral researcher at the Center for Limnology at University of Wisconsin - Madison.
+On this website you can find out about my Research interests, view my CV, find a time to meet, and find me hidden away at the CFL.

 Many of the most pressing needs in conservation are spatial in nature.
 As such, much of my research interests and expertise center around spatial modeling, optimization, and GIS.
 For instance, a major component of my work on the impacts of natural gas is a tool that optimally sites gas infrastructure to minimize indicators of habitat impacts.
-This work takes the form of a multi-tier constrained optimization, which is both difficult to formulate and to solve.
-When solved, this optimization will become part of a tool that gas developers will use in their planning stages to go above and beyond regulatory compliance on many of the environmental factors that conservation practitioners prioritize.
+Likewise, my postdoc will advance an existing DST and think about how the directional, dendritic nature of hydrological networks affects decisions about conservation planning for aquatic connectivity.